 - 1. This report seeks approval from Cabinet to enter into a partnership agreement between Enfield Council and North Middlesex University Hospital NHS Trust (NMUH) for the provision of Enfield Integrated Sexual Health Community Services in accordance with Section 75 of the National Health Service Act (2006). - 2.
 To outline to Cabinet that entering into a Section 75 partnership agreement will facilitate the continued delivery of mandated sexual health provision in Enfield consisting of Family Planning & Contraception, Level 3 Genitourinary Medicine (GUM) for the testing & treatment of sexually transmitted infections (STis), sexual health outreach and service support to young people.
 NMUH is the local NHS Trust currently delivering sexual health services in Enfield since Nov 2015. - 3.
 To inform Cabinet that a Section 75 agreement between Enfield Council and NMUH will enhance partnership working allowing for service development and redesign, provide better integration with community services to support the sexual health and reproductive needs of the most vulnerable, improve the local service offer to residents, deliver value for money and improve performance and quality. - 4.
-To advise Cabinet that an overarching Section 75 Partnership Agreement already exists between LBE and NMUH through the recommissioning of the 0-19 Service in 2020 which implemented the governance and joint management arrangements for the integrated provision of services.
-Such Agreement specifically allows LBE and NMUH to identify and agree further service areas in which to implement joint working under the Partnership Agreement.
-To incorporate these further service areas, the parties are to enter into a Service Specific Agreement in the form appended to the Partnership Agreement.
+To advise Cabinet that a Section 75 Partnership Agreement already exists between LBE and NMUH through the recommissioning of the 0-19 Service in 2019 and that local Governance arrangements have been established between LBE and NMUH against this agreement.